 It supports 5 simultaneous connections, and there are configurable apps for various devices like Android, iOS, macOS, Linux, etc.

 The major drawback of this VPN is its price.
 Its one-year plan is available for NZ ($20.07/month) US ($12.50/month).
 The VPN is more expensive than ExpressVPN – considering you get fewer servers and it doesn’t work with streaming services.

 But for New Zealand users living in China, this VPN is worth the try, as it is widely recommended on Reddit and other online forums.
-For details, you can visit our Astrill review.
+For details, you can visit our Astrill review in New Zealand.

 Test Methodology: How we tested the best VPN for China for New Zealand users